Executive Associate Position

 - Analyzes administrative systems and practices, develops and recommends modifications, and coordinates implementation of improvements.

-- Coordinates, monitors and directs the acquisition and use of equipment, supplies, office space, technology, and records storage and retrieval systems.
+- Coordinates, monitors and directs the acquisition and use of supplies, office space, technology, and records storage and retrieval systems.
 Responsible for making recommendations for improvements and changes to existing operational procedures.

 - Assists with meeting preparation, including development of agendas and materials.